B1129060/AI-Assisted-Paper-Reader/README.md

 This project aims to reduce the difficulty of reading academic papers by combining PDF parsing, paragraph extraction, summary generation, translation, PDF-to-text alignment, and user-side manual correction.

 The system allows users to:
-- upload and read academic paper PDFs,
+- Upload and read academic paper PDFs
-- view extracted paragraph content side by side with the original PDF,
+- View extracted paragraph content side by side with the original PDF
-- edit incorrect extracted results,
+- Edit incorrect extracted results
-- regenerate summaries and overview content,
+- Regenerate summaries and overview content
-- and add highlights to both generated text and PDF regions.
+- Add highlights to both generated text and PDF regions

 ---